slanska/flexilite/doc/FAQ.md

 * reasonable performance

 I started considering alternatives.
-I looked at Modern C++, Nim, Go, Rust.
+I looked at Modern C++, Nim, Go, Rust, Kotlin Native.
-I also checked JavaScript (TypeScript) and Python as dynamic scripting languages looked pretty promising.
+I also checked JavaScript (TypeScript) and Python as dynamic scripting languages.
+They both looked pretty promising.
 Performance is very important, of course.
-But for this library, it becomes almost irrelevant, as the library ads 2-3% overhead on top of database activity, performed by SQLite, so having slow interpreter to handle that overhead should not be a roadblock.
+But for this library, it becomes almost irrelevant, as the library ads little overhead on top of database activity, performed by SQLite, so having slow interpreter to handle that overhead should not be a roadblock.

 My ideal candidate would be JavaScript (TypeScript, to be exact), embedded into library.
 I have decent